 Additional specifications and description

 People produce CO2 or carbon dioxide while breathing.
 That makes CO2 concentration a good indicator for the occupancy and activity level in a space.
 In many applications, CO2 sensors are used as an indicator for the ventilation requirements.
 This HVAC transmitter offers a clear, visual indication of the CO2 level via the green, yellow and red LED.
 The green LED indicates that the CO2 level is within range - there is sufficient fresh air supply.
 When the CO2 level enters the alert range, the yellow LED lights up.
 Red means that CO2 levels are too high or that there is insufficient fresh air supply.
 The measured temperature, relative humidity, CO2 and ambient light level are available via Modbus RTU.
-NDIR or Nondispersive Infrared technology is used to measure the CO2 level.
+Photoacoustic sensing technology is used to measure the CO2 level.
 This makes the sensor very sensitive and specific, making it useful for the detection of various gases.
 The use of specific infrared wavelengths that correspond to CO2 absorption lines ensures that interference from other gases is minimised.

 How to control fresh air supply?

-The output of this sensor can control an EC fan, an AC fan speed controller or a damper actuator.
-The output value varies proportionally in function of the measured temperature, humidity and CO2 concentration.
-When more fresh air is required, the sensor will increase the fan speed or open the damper.
-The control output is available via Modbus RTU.
+This sensor's output can control an EC fan, an AC fan speed controller, or a damper actuator.
+The output value varies proportionally with temperature, humidity, and CO2 concentration.
+The sensor will increase the fan speed or open the damper if more fresh air is required.